Creating Your First Branch

 1. Pick a page to branch

 Open any Confluence page in a space where Page Branching is enabled.
-You need permission to create and edit pages in that space.
+You need permission to create and edit pages in that space (see Administrator Guide for details).

 2. Create the branch